 Take action.
 Be a problem finder.

 You do not need to find the ultimate solution to your problem immediately, but find the little things that lead to the cause of the problem.
-What is contributing?
+What is no-sleep-disorders?
 Sometimes decisions and situations can be overwhelming and I totally get it.

 One of my favorite ways to approach a problem is to think about it in this way.
 Even if you feel you cannot do something right now, or ever, if you could, how would you?
 Even if it seems too much to manage or completely out of reach, you still have the opportunity to think about how you would figure it out.
 And that is the beginning of personal responsibility and freedom.